 If there is one thing we’re equally proud of as our glittering coastline, it’s our love for good coffee, beautifully crafted breakfasts and the humble weekend brunch.
 Narrowing down the haunts that are serving some of the best breakfasts in Perth hasn’t been an easy task, yet here they are—a swag of cafes you should have been to by now.
 Just visiting?
 Welcome!
 Make this your hit list.

 We’ve got you covered from north to south, east to west with the best breakfasts in Perth.

-Renowned Head Chef Ram Gurung cooks up a seasonal storm at Petition Kitchen, hands down the best spot to break your fast in the CBD.
+The incredible Chef Josh Chen is always cooking up a seasonal storm at Petition Kitchen, so hands down the best spot to break your fast in the CBD.
 Good coffee, a daring-but-not-too-daring-for-breakfast menu and the gorgeous interior of their State Buildings should have this spot front-of-mind for hungry city-goers.

 Finlay & Sons